Back to Funding

 Illustrations by Komulainen Milja

 Of course, most creative practices don’t engage with all of these nine dimensions.
 They might focus mostly on embodying or imagining, for instance; or on learning and care.
-But they provide a useful multidimensional space for reflection at different moments.
-Creative practices offer building blocks towards intended outcomes.
+But the dimensions provide a useful multidimensional space for reflection at different moments.
 Framing the focus of projects along some or all of these nine dimensions significantly opens up the space for creative practices to pursue different change pathways, something that will be important for funders.

 The 9 Dimensions can be used to organize and interpret data – for instance from interviews, focus groups, questionnaires or observation notes.
-Of particular interest is understanding what happened through the course of the creative practice that was unexpected, and even happened in dimensions that were not really a focus for the creators.
+Of particular interest is understanding what has happened through the course of the creative practice that was unexpected or in dimensions that were not a focus for the creators.
 How do the insights about what happened compare to the original intentions of the work?

-When creative practices are started or funding calls designed, they offer building blocks for a theory of change to help work out what is intended, and in what dimensions change is hoped for.
-For funding calls specifically, framing the focus of requested projects along some or all of these nine dimensions significantly opens up the possibility space for creative practices to pursue different change pathways.
+When starting a project or designing a funding call, they offer building blocks for a theory of change to help work out what is intended and across which dimensions change is hoped for.
+For funding calls specifically, framing the focus of requested projects along some or all of these nine dimensions increases the possibility space for creative practices and allows for different change pathways.